 It is important to organize your email in Outlook 2010 so that you can have a clutter free Inbox and work more efficiently.
 Most of us who use an email client would have found ourselves in one or more of the situations mentioned below.
 The end result is a cluttered Inbox.
 Certainly not a good way to start your work day!
 Performing the tasks detailed in this post will help you sort and organize your email more effectively and save valuable time.
-Read on to organize your email in Outlook 2010 in 9 ways.
+Read on to discover 9 ways to organize mail in Outlook 2010.

 - Read an email message but retained it in the Inbox to take action at a later time.